 During the late 70s, David ventured into Nashville territory, where he co-wrote with Archie Jordan, “It Was Almost Like a Song,” which became a smash country hit for Ronnie Milsap, later crossing over into the pop charts.
 Another country artist, the renowned Willie Nelson, duetted with the Latin star, Julio Iglesias in the hugely successful “To All The Girls I’ve Loved,” which David co-wrote with Albert Hammond.

-The author of the book, “What the World Needs Now and Other Love Lyrics,” (Simon and Schuster), Hal David also served from 1980 to 1986 as president of The American Society of Composers, Authors and Publishers (ASCAP) and continues to serve on the Society’s board and as chairman of its legislative committee.
-He also continues to write songs that the world inevitably takes to its heart.
+The author of the book, “What the World Needs Now and Other Love Lyrics,” (Simon and Schuster), Hal David also served from 1980 to 1986 as president of The American Society of Composers, Authors and Publishers (ASCAP) and on the Society’s board and as chairman of its legislative committee.